abtion/guidelines/career/software_engineer_ladder.md

 - [ ] Have taught several developers to pair program.

 #### Respectful teammate
-- [ ] Makes others better through code reviews, thorough documentation, technical guidance, and mentoring.
+- [ ] Makes others better through code reviews, documentation, technical guidance, and mentoring.
-- [ ] Communicate with PMs when goals are unattainable.
 - [ ] Understands the difficulties that the team is going through and helps how they can.
 - [ ] Respects the right of junior team members to own parts of the code.